gbecchio/jobby/README.md

     // Commands can be PHP closures
     'command' => function() {
         echo "I'm a function!\n";
+        // if not returned true it's generate an error return true;
     },

     // This function will run every other hour